 - Detail what you have to offer.
-Share an inspiring story, note your large or growing social media following, a timely release, or about your influence in the genre.
+Share an inspiring story, note your large or growing social media following, a timely release, or your influence in the genre.

 - Close with a link to your electronic press kit or details of your press kit (painstakingly organized and labeled).

 - Thank the reader for taking the time to read your message and consider your request.

 - Share your contact information.
 Typically if you receive a response, it will be via email, but include additional contact methods like telephone and social media profile links if the reader’s preferred method of communication is not email.